Building a range selector with ShinobiCharts: Part IV - Adding a value-tracking annotation

 This implementation performs the following operations:

-2. Construct an NSArray of all the x-values.
-With our data this can be achieved by collecting the timestamp property from each data object.
+of all the x-values.
+With our data this can be achieved by collecting thetimestamp

-3. Now we search the x value array to find the index of the largest timestamp smaller than the limit we have been provided.
-We do this with a method we’ve added to NSArray via a category.
+via a category.
 We won’t go into great detail here about how it works – the code is available in the repository if you wish to look it up.
-Note that this assumes that the array of x-values is sorted with ascending order.
+Note that this assumes that the array of x-values is sorted with ascending order. - Once we have this index we lookup the associated y-value (temperature) and return it.

 Wiring it all up